Skip to content

 Not scientific?

 A serious problem in science education today is an ironic one: science education too often fails to be scientific.
 This is admittedly an odd statement.
 How can science education be non-scientific?
-Isn’t anything that has to do with presenting scientific knowledge necessarily scientific?
+Isn’t anything to do with presenting scientific knowledge necessarily scientific?

-To begin with, what is being asserted is not that scientific knowledge is somehow not scientific.
-That would be nonsensical.
-What is being asserted is that science education today too often fails to proceed in a scientific manner, in a manner that fosters both scientific understanding and thinking.
+Science education today too often fails to proceed in a scientific manner, in a manner that fosters both scientific understanding and thinking.
 The problem is not with what is being taught.
 For the most part, the scientific knowledge that is being conveyed is accurate and scientific enough.
 The problem is with how this knowledge is being taught and with what is not being taught.

 In this older understanding, scientific knowledge is certain because it is derived from previously known principles.
 Deductive reasoning is fundamental.
-Euclidean Geometry is an excellent example of a traditional science, since it starts with known principles and proceeds to derive a clear body of knowledge.
+Euclidean geometry is an excellent example of a traditional science, since it starts with known principles and proceeds to derive a clear body of knowledge.
 Beginning with five reasonable assumptions, Euclid rigorously derives a significant body of geometrical knowledge.

 St. Thomas Aquinas (1225-1274) has this understanding of science very much in mind when he notes that the highest science is the divine science,[1] which is God’s knowledge of Himself, the knowledge present in the dynamic inner life of the Trinity.
-For us the highest science is Theology, based on God’s revelation to us, a revelation patterned on the divine science and intended to draw us into a relationship that culminates in participation in the fullness of God’s inner Trinitarian life.
-The truths of Theology have certitude on a higher level than any human science, as these truths are based on the truthfulness of God’s communication to us.
+For us the highest science is theology, based on God’s revelation to us, a revelation patterned on the divine science and intended to draw us into a relationship that culminates in participation in the fullness of God’s inner Trinitarian life.
+The truths of theology have certitude on a higher level than any human science, as these truths are based on the truthfulness of God’s communication to us.
 Theology rightly makes use of philosophy, especially metaphysics, to understand and express its truths.
-And other sciences, such as aforementioned medical science and ballistic science, have a rightful, although limited, autonomy based on their particular principles.
+And other sciences, such as the aforementioned medical science and ballistic science, have a rightful although limited autonomy based on their particular principles.
 It is the place of theology to judge other sciences but not to provide their principles.
 This respect for the relative autonomy of human sciences and the created order in general, of nature with its intrinsic principles, opened the space necessary for modern sciences to develop.

 Modern science